Nolo vs LegalZoom

 LegalZoom

-The basic package (called “Economy”) includes a customized Operating Agreement, and a financial account authorization letter.
-It doesn’t include a year of Registered Agent service; you will have to pay $249 for that.
+The Basic service only covers your LLC formation filing.
+You’ll still need to pay the state fees.
+It also doesn’t include a year of free Registered Agent service; you will have to pay $249 for that.

 Winner: LegalZoom offers more features in the basic package.